leightongrant/readme-generator/README.md

 <a name="readme-top"></a>
-# A Readme generator
+# README Generator

-App to generate readme
+A simple README generator

 ## Description

-App built with node.js to generate a professional readme for your next project
+Node.js app to generate professional readme for you next project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Table of Contents